AwrelH/unitsConverter/README.md

 If the answer is yes, you go back to program and choose what parameter you want to have converted.
 Else you will be sent to the main option menu.

-## the plot layout
+## The plot layout

 ![plot layout](assets/forReadme/plotlayout.png)
 Made with Microsoft Visio.

-## calculations
+## Calculations

 Some methods used in the calculations were the following
 - int() - returns an integers number from a string
 - float() - returns a floating number from a number or a string
 - round() - return a floating number with a specific number of decimals, in my program 2 decimals.

-arithmetic operator used
+Arithmetic operator used
 - Division /
 - Multiplication \*
 - Subtraction -
 - Addition +

+## Colorama

+To make program more user-friendly I imported colorama.
+The menu is in blue, wrong answers in red and the correct answer is yellow.

 # Testing
 I have tested the program for each of the steps and tried to commit as often as I could.
-This has helped to avoid bugs.
+This has helped to minimize the amount of bugs and make sure the code is working properly.

 ## Bugs
 Some of the bugs that I have come across wasn't too hard to handle.
 Foremost it was string input that couldn't be handled since they weren't integers or floats.
 That was easily handled by using the int() or float()-function in the equations.